Admit it. You’ve asked yourself this question at least once since you started to blog. Maybe even twice.

 Where did I go wrong?

-Is it possible that you have chosen a topic for your blog that no one gives a damn about?
+Is it possible that you have chosen a niche for your blog that no one gives a damn about?

 Are you simply wasting your time trying to keep your blog alive?